Grandma’s Gooey Cinnamon Rolls

 - Stir in water; dump dough onto a floured surface and separate into 4 equal parts.

-- Slather 1 stick of softened butter on top of the rectangle; sprinkle 1/4 cup plus 2 teaspoons sugar on top of butter then 1 tablespoon plus 1 teaspoon of cinnamon.
+- Slather one stick of softened butter on top of the rectangle.
+Sprinkle 1/4 cup plus 2 teaspoons sugar on top of the butter, then 1 tablespoon plus 1 teaspoon of cinnamon.

 - Roll so that the roll is 13-inches long.
 Close the ends by pinching the dough together.